JohnB/schema_doc/README.markdown

 Overview
 --------
-Once installed, accessing `yourRailsApp/schema_doc` will display a [graphviz][0]-created directed graph of all your models an their relationships to each other.
+Once installed, accessing `yourRailsApp/schema_doc` will display a [graphviz][0]-created directed graph of all your models and their relationships to each other.

 Clicking on one of the models will display the local graph around that model (at `yourRailsApp/schema_doc/model`) along with as a list of the table attributes, their datatype, and whatever comments you have added about the attribute.
-Your comments are saved in the `config/schema_doc_development.yml` file for committing to source control.
+Your comments are persisted in the `config/schema_doc_development.yml` file for committing to source control.